Kenneth has been using the FreeStyle Libre 2 Plus for two months after being diagnosed with Latent Autoimmune Diabetes in Adults (LADA) in 2009.

 (Find out about who may qualify for a CGM on the NHS).

-What led to you using tech?
+What led you to use tech?

 Having to test blood glucose every two hours because of my driving, after being moved to insulin about eight months ago, which made me more prone to hypos.
-Before I was taking Metformin and Glipizide.
+Before, I was taking metformin and glipizide.